 I was always with a different family member or parent and never wanted my time with them, which was fleeting, to be marred with anything other than my disease to please, “everything’s alright!” persona (which would oftentimes entail lying – to myself and others).

 Because I was always around family that was much older than me and I didn’t have siblings at the time, I became a very old soul at a very young age.
 I observed and felt on a much different level and because of this, I was told by friends, family, teachers, school counselors, and coaches that I was “too sensitive;” that I needed to “toughen up.”
 After hearing this so many times, I began to believe that something was seriously wrong with me.
-I felt ashamed and guilty for wanting to express my feelings.
+I felt ashamed and guilty for wanting to express my feelings, which negatively impacted my mental health.

 At the age of eight, I shut down.